leanjunio/astro-blog/src/contents/learning-javascript.md

 // assigned the same address as what's returned from outerFunction() var basicallyTheInnerFunction = outerFunction();

-// remember that the basicallyTheInnerFunction and the function returned from outerFunction() now shares the same address
-// this means they're pointing to the same location in memory
-// when this executes, it would print out the value of 'foo' even though outerFunction() has already executed and is technically 'done'
-// the function still has the same access to its "lexical scope" even though it is executing outside of the outerFunction secondBar();
+secondBar(); // foo
 ```

+The string "foo" gets returned here because `secondBar` and `innerFunction` are pointing to the same location in memory.

+That piece of memory has access to the lexical context `innerFunction` has which includes the variable `foo`
+and its content - the string "foo".

+Due to this ability to "access the referential context of a previously executed function (the closure)",
+the variable `foo` is not garbage collected until `secondBar` is popped off of the call stack which at that point,
+the event loop can go back to doing what's next on its agenda.